What does YWCA stand for?

 Our brand of feminism is inclusive of men—we welcome men as affiliate members, employ men, and believe that men who are feminist allies are a part of the solution to gender inequality.

-However, some of our programs are unashamedly ‘women only’ (including women-identifying people and non-binary people).
+However, some of our programs are unashamedly ‘women only’ (including non-binary people).
 These are programs where we strive to make a safe space for women.

 Do you provide accommodation for people visiting Canberra?

 No. YWCA Canberra used to run a hostel where people visiting Canberra could book accommodation, but this has not been the case for many years now, as we moved into becoming a service-oriented organisation.